eight04/web-exporter/README.md

 Filter the input array by a condition.

-`condition` - required, currently you can only specify a regular expression as `RX_<pattern>` to match the string representation of each item.
+`condition` - required.
+See `if` step for details.
+The condition is evaluated for each item, and only items that satisfy the condition are kept.

 ### download